Class 8 Exam > Class 8 Notes > English Class 8 > Summary: Glimpses of the Past

 16. Intellectuals - People possessing a highly developed intellect.

-17. Suppression - The action of suppressing something such as an activity or publication.
+17. Suppression - The act of forcibly putting an end to something, such as an emotion, action, or an activity.

 The document Glimpses of the Past Summary Class 8 English Honeydew Chapter 3 is a part of the Class 8 Course English Class 8.